Passage Pommeraye

-The Passage Pommeraye is a small shopping arcade in central Nantes, France, named after its property developer, Louis Pommeraye.
+The Passage Pommeraye (Tremen Pommeraye) is a small shopping arcade in central Nantes, France, named after its property developer, Louis Pommeraye.
 Construction started at the end of 1840 and was completed on 4 July 1843.
 The Passage Pommeraye is a passage between two streets, the rue Santeuil and rue de la Fosse, with one 9.40 m higher than the other.
 Midway, there is a flight of steps and the mall then continues on another floor.
 Two architects, Jean-Baptiste Buron and Hippolyte Durand Gasselin, contributed to its design, which is very elaborate and includes renaissance style sculptures.

 The Passage Pommeraye has been classified as a historic monument since 1976.

 Movies

 The Passage Pommeraye can be seen in several movies :